-There are colonial Dutch, Portuguese and British ruins to explore and an intriguing mix of modern day religions and customs to delve into.
+There are colonial Dutch, Portuguese and British ruins to explore and an intriguing mix of modern-day religions and customs to delve into.
 It’s truly a diverse country and one that offers something unique for every type of traveler.

-From hiking scenic peaks and exploring national parks to unearthing ancient kingdoms and colonial relics, there is a lot be found in Sri Lanka.
+From hiking scenic peaks and exploring national parks to unearthing ancient kingdoms and colonial relics, there is a lot to be found in Sri Lanka.
 To help you to plan your trip to this South Asian nation, we put together this guide to the best places to visit in Sri Lanka.